 Let’s say husband’s trust exceeds the tax exempt amount.
 Formerly, wife would be required to pay tens of thousands of dollars in state estate tax based on the amount over the exemption.
 With the disclaimer trust, wife may take the excess over the exemption out of his trust for herself and claim the unlimited marital deduction which avoids estate tax on assets left to a spouse.
 Perhaps her estate will be under the exemption and no taxes will ever have to be paid on that money, she may spend or gift it down, or the exemption may be raised during her lifetime.
 In any event, worst case scenario is that taxes on those monies are deferred until after she dies and, in the meantime, she has the use and enjoyment of monies that would have formerly gone to the government.

-A word about the Federal estate tax exemption which today exceeds eleven million dollars.
-For couples over eleven million, the Federal tax regime offers “portability” which means the surviving spouse is permitted to claim any unused portion of the deceased spouse’s exemption.
+A word about the Federal estate tax exemption which today reaches almost thirteen million dollars.
+For couples over thirteen million, the Federal tax regime offers “portability” which means the surviving spouse is permitted to claim any unused portion of the deceased spouse’s exemption.
 Nevertheless, the disclaimer trust may still be used to “freeze” the growth of the deceased spouse’s share.

-For example, let’s say husband’s trust has eleven million dollars.
-If it goes to wife, she can claim his eleven million plus exemption (adjusted for inflation) on her death.
-However, the eleven million may have grown to twenty million by the time of her death which, together with her own assets, may put her estate over the combined twenty-two million plus exemption.
+For example, let’s say husband’s trust has thirteen million dollars.
+If it goes to wife, she can claim his thirteen million plus exemption (adjusted for inflation) on her death.
+However, the thirteen million may have grown to twenty million or more by the time of her death which, together with her own assets, may put her estate over the combined twenty-six million plus exemption.